SpeysideHEP/spey-pyhf/docs/tutorials/utils.md

 ````{margin}
 ```{admonition} Attention!
 :class: attention
- Notice that the rest of the channels will be removed.
-If some of the channels are needed during the inference, simply remove the ones with `"op": "remove"` tag from the patch set.
-Patch set can be generated via `interpreter.make_patch()` function.
+ Notice that the rest of the channels will be added without any signal yields.
+If some of these channels need to be removed from the patch set, they can be added to the remove list via the ``remove_channel()`` function. **Note:** This behaviour has been updated in ``v0.1.5``.
+In the older versions, the channels that were not declared were removed.
 ```
 ````